IABTechLab/uid2docs/docs/sharing/sharing-implementing.md

 ## Encryption/Decryption Key Refresh Cadence for Sharing (SDK Only)

-If you're using an SDK, defining the token refresh schedule is part of step 2.
+If you're using an SDK, defining the schedule for refreshing the sharing keys is part of step 2.

 For long/continuously running processes, call the `uid2client.refresh()` function once per hour.
 This allows the SDK to fetch the latest keys for decryption.
 When a new sharing permission is enabled, the additional set of encryption keys needed to decrypt the data sent by the new sharing sender is returned the next time the sharing receiver calls the `uid2client.refresh()` function.
 This process is handled by the SDK.

->NOTE: If you're using Snowflake, you don't need to set up the token refresh schedule.
+>NOTE: If you're using Snowflake, you don't need to set up the schedule for refreshing the sharing keys.
+The Snowflake UID2 integration takes care of refreshing the keys.

 ### Decryption Key Refresh Example